KuhlTime/bachelor-thesis/content/03_capabilities.md

 #### Version 3

-As the application gets much bigger with 3rd version of the ecosystem.
+As the application gets much bigger with the 3rd version of the ecosystem.
 More data will be provided by the operators.
 This will give the opportunity to display a list of confined spaces inside the vehicle.

 #### Version 4